Get answers to common questions about reselling your Pacaso ownership, transferring to another home and selling a whole home to Pacaso.

 Selling ownership interest in your home allows you to keep using the home, while distributing costs and realizing liquidity.
 If you love your second home but aren’t getting the most out of it, co-ownership may be a great option for you.

-How does the home sale and purchase process work?
+How does the home sale process with Pacaso work?

-Pacaso will purchase your home and retitle it into a property-specific LLC with eight equal ownership interests.
-You may retain the amount of ownership that meets your needs, up to 50%, and Pacaso will find buyers for the rest.
+If your home is the right fit, Pacaso will market and sell an agreed upon ownership percentage of your home.
+After the agreed ownership interests are sold, the home is placed into a property-specific LLC.
+You retain the amount of ownership that meets your needs, up to 50%, and Pacaso will find buyers for the rest.

 What work is needed to prep for a sale?